mainseq/spots2/README.md

     reduction coins per block
     Retarget every block (Kimoto's gravity well)

-For more information, as well as an immediately useable, binary version of the Spots2 client sofware, see http://www.theSPT.com/
-License

 Spots2 is released under the terms of the MIT license.
 See COPYING for more information or see http://opensource.org/licenses/MIT.
 Ports / Important Details